Below is a list of our authors - click on the name of an author to read a short biography.

 Bob lives in a Macclesfield, Cheshire with his wife Pat.
 The proud father of two and an even prouder grandfather of two he is a sports fanatic.

-He lives in Country Tipperary with his wife Margaret, and their family, until his death in 2015.
+He lived in Country Tipperary with his wife Margaret, and their family, until his death in 2015.

 Laurence Catlow writes about shooting and fishing for Trout & Salmon and Shooting Times.
 He is author of: Confessions of a Shooting, Fishing Man, Once a Flyfisher, Private Thoughts from a Small Shoot, That Strange Alchemy and The Healing Stream.

 Laurence Catlow has a doctorate in Classics from Cambridge University and was head of Classics at Sedbergh School in Cumbria until his retirement.
 His interests include fishing, shooting, walking, red wine, religion and literature.

 David Churchill was born ages ago in Swindon, where he still lives.
 He's really grateful to his grown-up daughter and son, Alison and Jon, whose combined efforts taught him how to use his computer the right way up.